-The crunchiest crutons.
-The most morish dressing.
-The rosemariest chicken.
-It’s an absolute winner.
-And so easy as well.
+The crunchiest croutons.
+The most moreish dressing.
+The rosemary-est chicken.
+It’s an absolute winner, and so easy as well.

 Make sure you put the anchovies in the dressing.
-Sounds weird with chicken, but gives the whole dish a delicious savoury hum.
+It may sound a little strange but it really gives the whole dish a delicious savoury hum.

 Cooking Time (includes preparation time): 1 Hour 10 Minutes

 1 Lemon - £0.35

 2 Ciabatta Rolls - £0.60